 As part of our marketing efforts for both our clients and ourselves, we always keep a close eye on one of our favourite tools, Help a Reporter Out (HARO) to look for opportunities to respond to journalist requests and subsequently secure media coverage.

-Whilst doing so, we recently came across somebody looking for tips for SEOs working with ecommerce websites and in the process of writing our response, we realised that this is something that we have a lot of experience and knowledge about.
-(Just take a look at our case studies with This Works, Vax and Fat Face.
+Whilst doing so, we recently came across somebody looking for SEO tips for eCommerce websites and in the process of writing our response, we realised that this is a subject that something that we have a lot of experience and knowledge about.
+(Just take a look at our case studies with Dunelm, Posh Totty, This Works, Vax)

 We had enough advice that we could put together our own blog post to share with the world.
-It’s pretty short and sweet but full of actionable tips to take away.
+It’s pretty short and sweet but full of actionable tips for you to take away.

 1. Understand How to Optimise for Voice Search